-Some 50 local restaurants are participating in this year’s event, including Blue Nile, Jolly Pumpkin, Seva, Bigalora, The Chop House, Zola Bistro, BD’s Mongolian Grill and more.
+Some 50 local restaurants are participating in this year’s event, including Blue Nile, Jolly Pumpkin, Bigalora, The Chop House, Zola Bistro, Black Pearl and more.

 The beauty of Ann Arbor Restaurant Week?
 The fixed prices!
-Lunch menus are $15, and three-course dinner menus are $28 – plus many of the participating restaurants are offering 2-for-1 deals, with vegetarian and vegan options available, too.
+Lunch menus are $18, and three-course dinner menus are $28 or $38 – plus many of the participating restaurants are offering 2-for-1 deals, with vegetarian and vegan options available, too.
 Please note: These prices do NOT include beverages, tax or gratuity.

 Whether your kids love the wood-fired pizza at Bigalora, the kids-menu steak or mac and cheese at Grizzly Peak or the fresh-baked chocolate chip cookies on the kids’ dessert menu at Blue Tractor, there are plenty of kid-friendly places participating.
 Just be sure to check the menus in advance if you’ve got a picky eater.